axelcournac/Repeats_elements/README.md

 - a file of output of the aligment
 - a file containing the information concerning a biological parameter of the bins used for the analysis, i.e could be the GC content, the reads coverage, the chromosomes distribution.
 - the thresholds [min - max] for the normalization procedure that will exclude all bins with norms outside the ranges.
 It will notably filters poor interacting bins.

+To calculate the bins coverage from a file of output of alignment, we use the C code.

 ### Plots of the significant repeats:
 To lauch the calculus of the pvalue associated to each repeat element, we use R script null_model.R that makes the fit with a log normnal law.